geoffeg/WebMorseRunner/README.md

 ## Version
+* **0.7-beta** (2025-04-08) - **Easter Edition**
+   * Further internal restructuring of the code to allow different contests.
+   * Bugfix: Contest-definition might not load correctly when the configuration is still initial.
+   This had been found in Firefox browser as Chrome based browsers seems to slightly different instantiate modules
+   * Experimental support for AWT (A1Club Weekly Contest) and DARC CWA contest
 * **0.6-beta** (2025-2-27) - **Carnival Edition**
    * Internal restructuring of the code to allow different contests in future versions
    * Tom (DF7TV) provided an list of Japanese calls based on JJ1WTL's data base.
 (File JA-All_JJ1QTL)